UllaRisager/Learn-with-Locals/_posts/2017-04-28-the-future-of-traveling.md

 [Alain de Botton](http://alaindebotton.com/), renowned Author, Philosopher and founder of ‘The School of Life’ said that:

-> &nbsp;“A journey is a process of feeling and inner transformation  and travel is a psychological experience and the psychological ingredient of happiness is why we travel.”&nbsp;
+> “A journey is a process of feeling and inner transformation  and travel is a psychological experience and the psychological ingredient of happiness is why we travel.”

 So what exactly what does this mean?
-Well in my opinion it means that traveling has ambition to change something in the inner world, but the only way for this to happen is if we challenge ourselves and learn while traveling.&nbsp;
+Well in my opinion it means that traveling has ambition to change something in the inner world, but the only way for this to happen is if we challenge ourselves and learn while traveling.

 > “Travel, culture and art exist in the people we meet, so we need to be the creator of the ingredient and make life into a life of art!”